quii/learn-go-with-tests/sync.md

 We've covered a few things from the [sync package](https://golang.org/pkg/sync/)

 - `Mutex` allows us to add locks to our data
-- `Waitgroup` is a means of waiting for go routines to finish jobs
+- `Waitgroup` is a means of waiting for goroutines to finish jobs

-### When to use locks over channels and go routines?
+### When to use locks over channels and goroutines?

-[We've previously covered go routines in the first concurrency chapter](concurrency.md) which let us write safe concurrent code so why would you use locks?
+[We've previously covered goroutines in the first concurrency chapter](concurrency.md) which let us write safe concurrent code so why would you use locks?
 [The go wiki has a page dedicated to this topic; Mutex Or Channel](https://github.com/golang/go/wiki/MutexOrChannel)

 > A common Go newbie mistake is to over-use channels and goroutines just because it's possible, and/or because it's fun.
 Don't be afraid to use a sync.Mutex if that fits your problem best.
 Go is pragmatic in letting you use the tools that solve your problem best and not forcing you into one style of code.